2dom/PxMatrix/README.md

 P2.5 | 160mmx160mm | 64x64 | 1/32
 P3   | 192mmx192mm | 64x64 | 1/32

 Multiple panels may be chained together to build larger displays.
-The driver is Adafruit GFX compatible and currently works with ESP8266 and ESP32 microcontrollers.
-However, it should be rather straightforward to port it to Atmel-based Arduinos.
-This readme gives an overview over the the library - for a more detailed guide you may consider @witnessmenow's detailed [tutorial](http://www.instructables.com/id/RGB-LED-Matrix-With-an-ESP8266/).
+The driver is Adafruit GFX compatible and currently works with ESP8266, ESP32 and Atmel-based Arduinos (only up to 64x32).
+This readme gives an overview over the library - for a more detailed guide you may consider @witnessmenow's detailed [tutorial](http://www.instructables.com/id/RGB-LED-Matrix-With-an-ESP8266/).

 ## Display structure